 You may see the Sent status next to your campaign, but you have not received the message yet even though your number is on the subscribers list and was targeted.

 Based on our metrics, on average we send the message to the aggregator within 0.5s.
 Once this happens we no longer have any effect on the timing of the delivery.

-In case the message status is Sent but it never gets delivered, it most probably got filtered by spam filters.
-In order to avoid increasing spam rates, please check how to be compliant in the SMS compliance article.
+If the message status is Sent but never gets delivered, it most probably got filtered by spam filters.
+To avoid increasing spam rates, please check how to be compliant in the SMS compliance article.

 In case you have any questions, do not hesitate to contact the Customer Support team, we are happy to help. 😊